 - Best waterfront garden

 - Best floral shop / business front

 - Best community environmental project

-- Primary school and secondary school – schools may submit any gardening or growing project they are involved in and / or they can take part in the society’s sunflower growing competition.
+- Primary school and secondary school (schools may submit any gardening or growing project they are involved in and / or they can take part in the potato growing competition)

-This is your chance to reward all those who brighten up our lives by bringing colour to our town.
-Next time you stop to admire a garden as you pass it by, make a note of the address and when you get home put pen to paper!
-Entries are limited to those within the boundaries of the town and may be made by calling Derek Turner (this year’s coordinator of Retford in Bloom) on 01777 702929 or simply email your choice(s) to firstname.lastname@example.org.
+This is your chance to reward all those who brighten up our lives by bringing colour to the town.
+Next time you stop to admire a garden as you pass, make a note of the address and when you get home put pen to paper!
+Entries are limited to those within the boundaries of the town and may be made by phoning Derek Turner (this year’s RiB coordinator) on 01777 702929 or email email@example.com.